airbytehq/airbyte/docs/contributing-to-airbyte/building-new-connector/README.md

 ### Requirements
 To add a new connector you need to:
-1. Package your connector in an Airbyte Protocol compliant Docker image
+1. Implement & Package your connector in an Airbyte Protocol compliant Docker image
 2. Add integration tests for your connector.
-At a minimum, all connectors must pass Airbyte's standard test suite, but you can also add your own tests.
+At a minimum, all connectors must pass [Airbyte's standard test suite](./testing-connectors.md), but you can also add your own tests.
 3. Add the appropriate Gradle tasks to build the image within the Airbyte monorepo and CI

 Each requirement has a subsection below.

-### Creating & packaging the connector
+### 1. Implement & package the connector
 From the project root directory, build Airbyte locally:

 ```text